awsdocs/amazon-personalize-developer-guide/doc_source/frequently-asked-questions.md

 ## Data import and management<a name="data-import-questions"></a>

+*What format should my bulk data be in?*

+Your bulk data must be in comma\-separated values \(CSV\) format\.
+The first row of your CSV file must contain column headers\.
+The column headers in your CSV file need to map to the schema to create the dataset\.
+If your data includes any non\-ASCII encoded characters, your CSV file must be encoded in UTF\-8 format\.
+Don't enclose headers in quotation marks \("\)\. `TIMESTAMP` and `CREATION_TIMESTAMP` data must be in *UNIX epoch* time format\.
+For more information on timestamp data, see [Timestamp data](data-prep-formatting.md#timestamp-data)\.
+For more information about schemas, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

+*How much training data do I need?*

+ For all use cases \(Domain dataset groups\) and recipes \(Custom dataset groups\), your interactions data must have the following:
++ At minimum 1000 interactions records from users interacting with items in your catalog\.
+These interactions can be from bulk imports, or streamed events, or both\.
++ At minimum 25 unique user IDs with at least 2 interactions for each\.

+You can start out with an empty Interactions dataset and, when you have recorded enough data, create your recommender \(Domain dataset group\) or solution version \(Custom dataset group\) using only new recorded events\.
+Some recipes and use cases may have additional data requirements\.
+For information on use case requirements, see [Choosing recommender use cases](domain-use-cases.md)\.
+For information on recipe requirements, see [Step 1: Choosing a recipe](working-with-predefined-recipes.md)\.

 *How do I update an item or user's attributes?*

  Use the Amazon Personalize console or the [PutItems](API_UBS_PutItems.md) or [PutUsers](API_UBS_PutUsers.md) operations to import an item or user with the same item ID but with the modified attributes\.